victorpothin/victorpothin/README.md

 ``

 - I’m currently working as a Developer at [Autoglass](https://www.autoglass.com.br)
-- I work with .NET and Node.Js.
+- I work with .NET and Node.
 - I'm enthusiastic about functional langs like Haskell and F#!